Yuniversality/-C-ver.-Credit-Card-Validator/README.md

 the number is active/in-use and chargable.

 ## How to Use
-If you are on a Linux system, download the _[C++ Version] Credit Card Number Validator_ folder from this Github and run it by opening the terminal, going into the directory it is downloaded in, and typing in:
+If you are on a Linux system, download the files from this Github repo and run it by opening the terminal, going into the directory it is downloaded in, and typing in:
 > ./linuxCreditCardValidator.exe

-If you are using Windows, download the _[C++ Version] Credit Card Number Validator_ folder from this Github and navigate to it in your file explorer and run the _windowsCreditCardValidator.exe_ file.
+If you are using Windows, download the files from this Github repo and navigate to it in your file explorer and run the _windowsCreditCardValidator.exe_ file.

 **If you are going to test using File Input, you must put the numbers you want to test in the _userInput.txt_ file**